 The Mission of Cochise Health & Social Services is to foster an exceptional quality of life by advocating for a community-centered culture of health through unparalleled public health service.

-The Health and Social Services Department is made up of the seven divisions listed below.
+The Health and Social Services Department is made up of the divisions listed below.
 To get to any of the programs listed click on the link to the left.

 - Prevention Services

 - Opioid Prevention

 - Clinical Services